Working Fathers – Episode 4

 Our guests in this episode are Dr Ashlee Borgkvist, Matt Tyler and Associate Professor Linda Barclay.

-Dr Ashlee Borgkvist – University South Australia
+Dr Ashlee Borgkvist – University of South Australia

 Currently working as a Research Associate within the Safe Relationships and Communities Research Group.
 My role includes survey development; data collection, management and analysis; literature reviews; report writing and editing; knowledge sharing.